jgraph/www.diagrams.net-source/doc/faq/math-typesetting.md

 See also: [Why text in exported SVG images may not display correctly](/doc/faq/svg-export-text-problems)

-Note: Math typesetting is not available in draw.io for Confluence Server or Data Centre.
+Note: Math typesetting is available in draw.io for Confluence Server or Data Centre from release 10.1.4 onwards.